quicbit-js/qb-standard/doc/recommended-style.md

   Two spaces is a bit under the number it takes to make code blocks "pop" out noticeably which puts the reader at a slight disadvantage discerning code blocks.

-  More importantly for quicbit, we find it beneficial to when libraries are similar as we manage them across languages.
-Four spaces is the good balance between Linux kernel's eight spaces requirement and js standard's two spaces - and it fits well with Python PEP-8, Java, and most C that we find.
+  For quicbit, we also find it beneficial when our software looks similar across languages.
+Four spaces is a good balance between Linux kernel's eight spaces requirement and js standard's two spaces - and it fits well with Python PEP-8, Java, and most C that we find.

-  However, as with all *recommended* rules, we feel this rule can be broken if an author or project leader feels a particular indentation is important for a particular module, project, or file.
-Any modern editor can adjust code to a desired indentation, and so a 100% tested well-written module shouldn't be shunned because it has a particular indentation level.
+  As with all *recommended* rules, the author or project lead can choose indentation that is appropriate to a particular module and it won't break qb-standard.

   **Wouldn't tabs solve some of these problems?**  Well, yes, but having adjustable whitespace creates other problems.
 The benefit of being able to change indentation